To the Child I Could Not Help

 I didn’t understand what he meant then, but I do now.
 He wanted his son’s story to be a Pakistani one, but he raised an outsider, perched on the edge of one culture, looking west over his shoulder at another.

 I asked him why you weren’t in school like me.
-I was on holiday and loved not having to go to school.
+I was on holiday.
+I loved not having to go to school.
 Had you ever been inside a classroom?
 Did you even know what a holiday was?
 He told me your mother and father had no money.
 I thought we had no money but this was different.
 You were the eldest of seven and my aunty was paying for your little brother to go to school.
 He was a boy, and you were a girl.
 You spent your childhood cleaning shelves so that he could learn to read the books sat upon them.
 Maybe then, in 20 years’ time, he could get a job that paid more than the $80 a month household servants made.

 “Her parents can’t afford to keep her.
 If she doesn’t work here, her brother doesn’t go to school.
 She’d sleep on the street.
 She’d starve.
 Is that what you want?” my father asked.
 It is not what I wanted.
 I wanted you to watch cartoons with me.
 I wanted you to come on the Ferris wheel.
 I wanted you to serve yourself water and no one else.
 But after that conversation with my father, I thought I was wrong to want those things.
 That I should want you to be safe, fed, and housed.
 It wasn’t a zero-sum game, but I didn’t understand that then.
 And so I tried to stop wanting anything for you because it seemed only to make things worse.

 On our last day, as they did every night, the family gathered in the living room around samosas, kebabs and a Dholki drum.
 Adnan was thirsty.
 He told you so.
 I should have stayed out of it.
 But by now I blamed him for a helplessness I did not know how to hold.
 So I rose to my feet decidedly, even as my father’s eyes instructed me to sit down.
 “I’ll get it!”
 You already had the glass of water in your hand.
-I grabbed it from you and, as you handed it to me, my hand slipped.
+I grabbed it from you and, as you handed it to me, it slipped.
 It wasn’t your fault.
 None of it was.
 The glass fell to the floor.
 The smashing brought with it that collective momentary silence.
 You froze again.
 I looked at you and the fear in your eyes brought fear to mine.
 And then my uncle began shouting.
 Violent shouting, like glass smashing against our ears.
 But even though it was me he felt frustrated by, it wasn’t me he was shouting at.
 Two barefoot children, surrounded by shattered danger, one treated as though any sudden move would kill him, the other treated as though, if she didn’t move fast enough, she’d be responsible for murder.

 The room rushed to protect my gentle, fairer skin from being pierced open.
 At best, it seemed indifferent to your darker tone, as if they knew it had grown calloused from the life you led.
 As if they knew you were used to surviving the cuts you were subjected to.
 My father stood and I held my breath for the reprimand I expected you to receive.
 He ushered you out of the way and cleared the broken pieces himself, looking up at me with a knowing smile as he did.